MakeGamesWithUs/GottaCodeEmAll-Cloupp/steps/Customizing your critter.md

 	setupCritterStats()

-Your intialize function should now look like this:
+Your initialize function should now look like this:

 	func initialize()
 	{